 Set your structure of management and appropriate lines of authority, and have clear, open lines of communication with your employees.
 A plan owner and regular strategy meetings are the two easiest ways to put a structure in place.
 Meetings to review the progress should be scheduled monthly or quarterly, depending on the level of activity and time frame of the plan.

 Both management and technology systems help track the progress of the plan and make it faster to adapt to changes.
 As part of the system, build milestones into the plan that must be achieved within a specific time frame.
 A scorecard is one tool used by many organizations that incorporates progress tracking and milestones.
-See the section “Keeping Score of Your Progress” later in this chapter for info on how to create a scorecard for your company.

 Create an environment that connects employees to the organization’s mission and that makes them feel comfortable.
 To reinforce the importance of focusing on strategy and vision, reward success.
 Develop some creative positive and negative consequences for achieving or not achieving the strategy.
 The rewards may be big or small, as long as they lift the strategy above the day-to-day so people make it a priority.